oqyh/cs2-Vote-GoldKingZ/README.md

   //Vote Percentage To Pass The Vote 60 means 60% || 50 means 50% Half
   "VoteBanned_Percentage": 70,

-  //If Vote Reach Half Depend Percentage On VoteBanned_Percentage Do You Want Annoce Player To Vote shortcut Depend [VoteBanned_CommandsOnHalfVoteAccept] And [VoteBanned_CommandsOnHalfVoteRefuse] To Banned Player Announced
+  //If Vote Reach Half Depend Percentage On VoteBanned_Percentage Do You Want Annoce Players To Vote shortcut Depend [VoteBanned_CommandsOnHalfVoteAccept] And [VoteBanned_CommandsOnHalfVoteRefuse] To Banned Player Announced
   "VoteBanned_CenterMessageAnnouncementOnHalfVotes": true,

   //If VoteBanned_CenterMessageAnnouncementOnHalfVotes Enabled How Many In Secs To Show Message